jfecher/ante/README.md

     job: string
     name: ref string

-// Ante uses region inference to infer the data allocated
+// Ante uses region inference to infer the data referenced
-// via `new` should not be freed inside this function make_person job =
+// via `&` should not be freed inside this function make_person job =
-    Person job (new "bob")
+    Person job &"bob"

-// bob is only used at this scope, so it can be safely freed afterward. bob = make_person "programmer"
+// bob is only used at this scope, so we can allocate it on the stack
+// here and pass this location to make_person to fill in the value "bob" bob = make_person "programmer"

 // unlike ownership systems, aliasing is allowed in region inference